carpentries-incubator/pangenomics/_episodes/06-pangolin.md

   <img src="../fig/01-06-03.png" width="956.5" height="453.5" alt="Tile plot displaying the gene families present within six strains of Streptococcus agalactiae, including the cloud gene families" />

 > ## Difficulty showing the plots?
-> If your browser is taking too long to open your tile plot repeat the `pangolin draw` command with the option `--nocloud` this will remove the
+> If your browser is taking too long to open your tile plot repeat the `pangolin draw` command with the option `--nocloud`, this will remove the
 > families in the cloud partition from the plot to make it easier to handle.
 {: .callout}